China presses Trump for more tariff roll-backs in 'phase one' trade deal

 In comments submitted to the Chinese government by the U.S. Chamber of Commerce, the American Chamber of Commerce in China and the U.S. Information Technology Office, the groups pointed out that Beijing’s draft regulations “do not address clear differences between the treatment of China’s state-owned enterprises and the private sector,” according to a person familiar with the comments.

-U.S. and Chinese negotiators have been racing to finalize the text of an agreement for Trump and Xi to sign this month, a process clouded by wrangling over U.S. demands for a timetable of Chinese purchases of U.S. farm products.

-Additional reporting by Mekhla Raina in Bengaluru; Editing by Chris Reese, Sandra Maler & Shri Navaratnam
+Additional reporting by Mekhla Raina in Bengaluru and John Ruwitch and Winni Zhou in Shanghai, and Ben Blanchard in Beijing; Editing by Chris Reese, Sandra Maler, Shri Navaratnam and Lincoln Feast